emqx/cloud-docs/en_US/billing/billing_information.md

    </tr>
 </table>

-Click *Next* to update card information.
+After you complet the setting, click **Next** to add or update the card information.

-## Edit or Update your Credit Card Information
+## Edit or Update Credit Card Information

-Please fill the details as needed.
+Fill the required fields according to the instructions in the table below.
 <table>
    <tr>
       <th>Field</th>
       <th>Necessity</th>
-      <th>Action</th>
+      <th>Instruction</th>
    </tr>
    <tr>
       <td>Name on Card</td>